MartaWoodkowski/Web/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-Create a visualization dashboard website using visualizations from a past analysis [weather data](Resources/cities.csv).
+Created a visualization dashboard website using visualizations from a past analysis [weather data](Resources/cities.csv).

-In building this dashboard, create individual pages for each plot and a means by which we can navigate between them.
+In building this dashboard, created individual HTML pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
-Also, there is a landing page, a page where we can see a comparison of all of the plots, and another page where you can view the data used to build them.
+Also, there is a landing page, where you can see a comparison of all of the plots, and another page where you can view the data used to build them.

 ### Website:

-The website must consist of 7 pages total, including:
+The website consists of 7 pages total, including:

 * A [landing page](#landing-page) containing:
   * An explanation of the project.